inria-emeraude/son-ens/web/docs/lectures/setup.md

 ### Running an Audio Program

 The course repository comes with a series of example audio programs "making sound" on the Teensy.
-Open <https://github.com/inria-emeraude/son-ens/tree/main/examples/teensy/projects/crazy-sine> in the Arduino IDE and run this program on your Teensy.
+Open ``examples/teensy/projects/crazy-sine`  from your clone of <https://github.com/inria-emeraude/son-ens> in the Arduino IDE and run this program on your Teensy.

 Plug your headphones to the 3.5mm Jack connector on the Audio shield and you should hear a "beautiful" music.